 A question I’d love to ask the researchers involved is…. if we had replaced ‘religious belief’ with ‘atheism’ in this sort of argument, what would be their response?
 For example, we could say-

 “Atheism is clearly wrong, and once we can find the part of the brain responsible we will be able to dismiss anyone who says they don’t believe in God because it’s just a particular brain region that causes atheism- we can safely ignore it because we have identified the clump of cells it comes from”.

-It’s likely that this would have led to all kinds of objections from the researchers involved.
+It’s safe to say that this would have led to all kinds of objections.
 If we had the audacity to assume (as solid fact) that atheism is automatically wrong, and then to allow this to shape the direction of the research and interpretation of the results would have been (among other things) poor science.
 Yet this is just the same as beginning with the assumption that materialism (ie the denial of God/ the supernatural etc) is correct.

 Keeping the researchers’ biased attitude in mind, we can move on to the next issue.
 Dr Wheatley makes a comment that really isn’t supported by the research (and probably could never be).
 Because of her level of expertise people may be tempted to just accept conclusions that she draws, but her conclusion isn’t very well supported.
 Firstly she makes the following statement about the brain (around 2 minutes into the video)-

 “[The brain has}… the want to find patterns, and the want to be part of something bigger, and the two of these together create an irresistible pull into a belief system like a religion”.